alema-r/Alessandro-Marcolini-Oniro/docs/yocto-build-system/ohos-build-arch.rst

 Overview
 ********

-All Scenarios OS build infrastructure is designed to run atop variety of OS kernels ranging from RTOSes to Linux.
+|main_project_name| build infrastructure is designed to run atop variety of OS kernels
+ranging from RTOSes to Linux.

-``meta-ohos`` is an *umbrella* of meta layers containing build's meta-data required for compiling All Scenarios OS images.
+``meta-ohos`` is an *umbrella* of meta layers containing build's meta-data required for compiling |main_project_name| images.
 The architecture supports plugging various kernels.

 .. image:: assets/meta-ohos-arch.png